stormpat/CryptoCoin/README.md

 - [Terracoin](http://terracoin.org/)
 - [Yacoin](http://www.yacoin.org/)

-This repo is a fork, and made mainly because of my increased interest in cryptocurrencies, and because the original libraries where not composer friendly, and not namespaced.
+This library is a fork, and made because of my increased interest in cryptocurrencies, and because the original libraries where not composer friendly, and not namespaced.
 So this library can be easily used with other packages and frameworks.
 See credits for more info.